nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## 1. Introduction

 Finux is a CLI Style application that allows the user to make better financial decisions based on the information recorded in the application.
-If you’re familiar with the CLI command interface, you will enjoy the benefit of speeding up your finance management rather than using the traditional management system.
+If you are familiar with the CLI command interface, you will enjoy the benefits of speeding up your financial management with Finux rather than using the traditional management system.

 ## 2. Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `finux.jar` from [here](https://github.com/AY2021S2-CS2113T-W09-1/tp/releases/tag/v1.0).
-3. Copy the file to the folder you want to use as the *home folder* for your Duke.
+3. Copy the file to the folder you want to use as the *home folder* of Finux.
 4. For Windows users, pull up your **Command Prompt**.\
    For Mac users, pull up your **Terminal**.\
    Navigate to the directory containing the `finux.jar` file.\
-   i.e. `cd FILEPATH`, `FILEPATH` is the address of your file.
+   i.e. `cd FILEPATH`, `FILEPATH` is the absolute address to the home folder of Finux.
-5. Run the Duke.jar file by using the `java -jar finux.jar` command.
+5. Run the `finux.jar` file by executing the command `java -jar finux.jar`.

 ## 3. Features